 What is Retinal Ischemia-Reperfusion Injury?

-What Are Common Animal Models For Retinal Ischemia-Reperfusion Injury?
+Common Animal Models for Retinal Ischemia-Reperfusion Injury Research

-- IOP-elevation cannulation model (mouse and rat) – The anterior chamber is cannulated and connected to an elevated saline reservoir to raise IOP above systolic arterial blood pressure, halting inner retinal blood flow for 45-90 minutes; removal of the cannula initiates reperfusion.
-This is the standard model used in the in-corpus publications on this page.
+- IOP-elevation cannulation model (mouse and rat): The anterior chamber is cannulated and connected to an elevated saline reservoir to raise IOP above systolic arterial blood pressure, halting inner retinal blood flow for 45-90 minutes; removal of the cannula initiates reperfusion.
+This is the standard model used in this context.
 It replicates the haemodynamic profile of acute angle-closure glaucoma and produces dose-dependent RGC loss, inner retinal thinning, complement activation, and necroptosis.
 OptoDrum-based optomotor visual acuity testing has been validated as a functional readout in this model, paralleling histological RGC counts.

-- Middle cerebral artery occlusion (MCAO) model with retinal endpoint – Transient occlusion of the middle cerebral artery produces a combined retinal and cerebral ischaemic insult, modelling the stroke-IRI overlap explored in the Yu et al. (2022) corpus paper.
+- Middle cerebral artery occlusion (MCAO) model with retinal endpoint: Transient occlusion of the middle cerebral artery produces a combined retinal and cerebral ischaemic insult, modelling the stroke-IRI overlap.
 OptoDrum visual acuity and contrast sensitivity serve as retinal functional endpoints that document both the visual deficit and its rescue by cell-based neuroprotective therapy.
+(Yu et al, 2022)

-- Post-ischaemic demyelination model – Xue et al. (2023) used an ischaemic CNS injury model in which early white matter demyelination, including that affecting optic nerve axons, was the primary endpoint.
+- Post-ischaemic demyelination model: Ischaemic CNS injury model in which early white matter demyelination, including that affecting optic nerve axons, was the primary endpoint.
 OptoDrum measured functional visual outcomes as a proxy for optic nerve conduction integrity, demonstrating that alleviating ischaemia-induced demyelination translates to preserved optomotor performance.
+(Xue et al, 2023)

 How Can Striatech Tools support Your Study?